robhudson/detour/docs/screenshots.md

 # Screenshots

-This is the current client interface mocks.
+This is the current proposed client interface mocks.

 ## Message - viewing